apple/cups/INSTALL.md

 The default installation will put the CUPS software in the "/etc", "/usr", and "/var" directories on your system, which will overwrite any existing printing commands on your system.
-Use the "--prefix" option to install the CUPS software in another location:
+Use the `--prefix` option to install the CUPS software in another location:

     ./configure --prefix=/some/directory

+> Note: Current versions of macOS DO NOT allow installation to /usr with the
+> default System Integrity Protection (SIP) settings.

-To see a complete list of configuration options, use the --help option:
+To see a complete list of configuration options, use the `--help` option:

     ./configure --help